 Embody authenticity and cultivate the whole self: with much of work now taking place at home, there is not much physical space that separates it from the rest of one’s life.
 Compassionate leaders realize this and encourage their team to embrace this wholeness so that work is properly integrated into one’s life.
 By affirming the importance of their team members’ lives outside of work, it allows individuals to contribute all of their talents to spur unexpected insights and innovations in your organization.

 By keeping these three points in mind, a leader can go a long way to re-orienting their leadership to better work in the age of the virtual office, but this is only a start.
 There are several different practices and methodologies a leader can embrace to develop more effective remote leadership.
-If you would like to know more, please join Stellar Capacity in our upcoming four-week course “Remote Leadership”.
+If you would like to know more, please join Stellar Capacity in our upcoming four-week course “Digital Leadership”.